Eucalyptus alligatrix: Conservation

 Subspecies limaensis and miscella are both classified as "Vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
-The main threats to Lima stringybark include ringbarking of trees by livestock, soil degradation, weed invasion and grazing.
+The main threats to Lima stringybark include clearing of land, mostly for agriculture and weed invasion.
 A recovery plan for the subspecies has been prepared.
 Subspecies miscella is only known from a single grazing property near Rylstone where regeneration is minimal.
-The main threats to this subspecies include grazing by livestock, habitat destruction and inappropriate fire regimes.
+The main threats to this subspecies include grazing by domestic livestock, clearing and habitat disruption due to human activities, inappropriate fire regimes and small population size.